 The Human Capital Issue

 WTEV was one of the first to broadcast the results of the study by the Jacksonville Public Education Fund.
-The news station reported that researchers involved in the study surveyed 600 Duval County public school teachers to explore the possible reasons for the exceptionally high turnover rate.
+The news station reported that researchers in the study surveyed 600 Duval County public school teachers to explore the possible reasons for the high turnover rate.
 The teachers interviewed told the station that salary and benefits are both factors that could either keep teachers in the profession – or drive them away.